kyma-project/test-infra/docs/prow/migration-guide-release.md

 ```

-Because we have to be prepared for supporting many releases and for every release separate job for every component needs to be defined, we suggest to implement tests
+Because we have to be prepared for supporting many releases and for every release separate job for every component needs to be defined, we suggest to implement
-as presented above.
+tests as presented above.
-In example above, we use `tester.GetAllKymaReleaseBranches()` function that returns all supported Kyma release branches and run separete test for every release branch.
+In the example above, we use `tester.GetAllKymaReleaseBranches()` function that returns all supported Kyma release branches and run a separate test for every release branch.
-If new branch will be added, we have automatically test for release jobs.
-In this approach we assume that job definition does not differ between releases except `branch` and `extra-refs.base_ref`
+If new branch will be added, we have automatically tests for release job.
+In this approach, we assume that job definition does not differ between releases except `branch` and `extra-refs.base_ref`